JakobFrh/DS-ML_Final/READYOU.md

 ### **Model Comparison** 🔍

 - *Next Best Model:* Random Forest classifier.
+Given the limited amount of data it seems to find a better balance between extracting the important decision variables and generalization than the other models.
 - *Struggles the Most:* Decision Tree model, likely due to overfitting which hampers its ability to generalize well.
-- *Improvement:* Performance represents an improvement over the base rate of approximately 18%.
+- *Improvement:* Performance represents an improvement over the base rate of approximately 18% (occurence of every class in the dataset).

 <p align="center">
   <img src="https://github.com/JakobFrh/DS-ML_Final/assets/152393307/3b167286-525c-4b24-b8bd-f2d50fcdceb1" alt="Confusion Matrix LR 2" width="400"/>